When your furnace won’t start, doing your own furnace repair in Columbia, Mississippi, can feel overwhelming.

 To replace your filter:

-- If your pan has a pump, inspect the float switch.
-If the switch can’t be moved from the “up” position with liquid in the pan, contact us at 601-736-7362, because you will possibly have to get a new pump.
+- If your pan uses a pump, take a look at the float switch.
+If the switch is stuck “up” with standing water in the pan, contact us at 601-736-7362, because you will possibly need a new pump.

 5. Check for Furnace Error Codes

-If you notice anything other than a steady, colored light or flickering green light, contact us at 601-736-7362 for HVAC service.
-Your furnace may be giving an error code that is calling for specialized service.
+If you see anything other than a steady, colored light or blinking green light, call us at 601-736-7362 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.